EMCECS/ecs-object-client-java/Readme.md

 Targeted for Java 1.6+

-**Currently, read timeout is disabled to avoid conflicts in updating.**
+**As of version 3.5 and after, read timeout is disabled to avoid conflicts in updating.**

-for more information about timeouts, please see the following [wiki page](https://github.com/EMCECS/ecs-object-client-java/wiki/Example-for-avoiding-conflicts-when-timeout-is-enabled)
+for more information about timeouts, please see the following [wiki page](https://github.com/EMCECS/ecs-object-client-java/wiki/Changing-Timeouts)